This is one of the most common reasons children come to coaching:-

 - The uncomfortable no when I didn’t want to do something which was easier hiding behind email or text

 - The tension in my shoulders and clenched jaw when I’m frustrated or angry

 Do you know if your body language gives you away?
 Even if you don’t wear your heart on your sleeve like me, your body language creates an energy that other people can pick up on?

 How to help your child with friendships

 Here are 10 top tips to help you and your child with their friendship hiccups:-

-- Reinforce values that are important to your family – honesty, loyalty, kindness, sharing or whatever they may be.
+- Reinforce and live the values that are important to your family – honesty, loyalty, kindness, sharing or whatever they may be.
 Have them written somewhere at the heart of your home where everybody can see them and remember them.

 - If there are films or TV programmes that demonstrate lessons to be learnt around friendship, use those as conversation starters to take the heat out of a real situation that may be troubling your child.
 I’m discovering that a big reason children don’t want to share with their parents is because they don’t want to let them down.
 It’s also easier for them to talk about tricky situations if they are referring to themselves as the third person.